Accessibility statement - Separate websites on tulli.fi

 Identified accessibility issues on the Customs dogs website

 - There are flaws in alternative texts of images.
-For example, the alternative text of the image in the “Ajankohtaista” (News) section on the front page is blank, although the image is connected to a link, and two images in card links on the front page have alternative texts, although the images are illustrations and need no alternative texts.
+For example, the alternative text of the image in the “Ajankohtaista” (News) section on the front page is blank, although the image is connected to a link.
+Two images in card links on the front page have alternative texts, although the images are illustrations and need no alternative texts.
 (WCAG 1.1.1)

 - The “Tullikoirat” (Customs dog) video has a soundtrack.
 The content of the video is not indicated in audio.
 (WCAG 1.2.3)